Clarity-Digital-Twin/big-mood-detector/temp_docs/CRITICAL_MODEL_REQUIREMENTS_DISCOVERY.md

 # CRITICAL DISCOVERY: Model Requirements for Big Mood Detector

+⚠️ **OUTDATED - SEE CORRECTION:** This document contains our initial incorrect understanding.
+For the corrected interpretation, see `/XGBOOST_MODELS_CORRECTED_UNDERSTANDING.md`

 **Date:** July 27, 2025
 **Version:** v0.5.0
 **Discovery by:** Claude (Acting as Technical Co-founder)